aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 This week we also need to draft a proposal regarding our project for our community partner.
 We will model our proposal on professional UX proposals.

-### CONTEXT: Who Gets to Be in Computing, and Why?
+### CONTEXT: Social Justice and the History of Computing, part II

 Charlton D. McIlwain, Black Software: The Internet and Racial Justice, from the AfroNet to Black Lives Matter.
 Oxford, 2020, 3-8, 59-59-78, and 171-94.